Summary:

 At the 1:52 minute mark in this news story from CBS 8 San Diego, it’s mentioned again.

-None of those stories share the source of the claim, but there are plenty of other articles that do.
+None of those stories share the source of the claim, but many other articles do.

 “Surprisingly, the number of air pollutants emitted by gas-powered leaf blowers and lawn mowers exceed pollutant emissions of large automobiles, which are regulated to reduce and capture many air pollutants.
 A 2011 study showed that a leaf blower emits nearly 300 times the amount of air pollutants as a pickup truck.”

 The 2011 study was done by an online car magazine called Inside Line (insideline.com).
-It was part of Edmunds, a car marketplace that helps shoppers buy the right vehicle for their needs.
+This magazine was part of Edmunds, a car marketplace that helps shoppers buy the right vehicle for their needs.

-In the study, they tested a Ford Raptor, Fiat 500, Ryobi 4-stroke leaf blower, and an ECHO 2-stroke leaf blower.
+In the study, they tested a Ford Raptor, Fiat 500, Ryobi 4-stroke leaf blower, and an ECHO 2-stroke leaf blower to see which had greater emissions.

-And some articles link to photos from the study posted on the now-defunct Inside Line site, which were not preserved on the Internet Archive.
+Some articles link to photos from the study which were posted on the now-defunct Inside Line site and were not preserved on the Internet Archive.

 While I think we can all agree that gas leaf blowers are unpleasant to be around, is the claim that using one for an hour is worse than driving over 1000 miles true?